 This satisfying dairy-free vegan chia seed pudding recipe has a creamy and comforting custard consistency and is delicious served as a healthy breakfast, snack, or dessert!

 These tiny dark seeds are high in fiber and packed with proteins, vitamins and minerals such as Omega-3.
 So go ahead and add this energy food to EVERYTHING!
-It can be sprinkled over smoothies, oatmeal, added to baked goods and turned it many variations of scrumptious pudding, such as this chia seed pudding and these vegan chocolate chia seed pudding pie tarts.
+It can be sprinkled over smoothies, oatmeal, added to baked goods and turned it many variations of scrumptious chia seed puddings, such as this chia seed pudding and these vegan chocolate chia seed pudding pie tarts.
+Double this recipe for 4 days of meal prepping for the week and have a healthy breakfast ready to go.

 STEP 1.
 Measure out your ingredients.
 I like to mix my chia seed pudding in a mason jar.
 It is easy to do by just placing a lid on it and giving it a good shake while it sets.
 You can also place the milk in sealed container or bowl.